 About the Oxford School District

-Oxford’s public school system is a shining example of how hard work can pay off when a team works towards its commitment to be the best in its class: the Oxford School District is the No. 1 public school district in Mississippi based on 2015-2016 accountability scores recently released by the Mississippi Department of Education.
+The Oxford School District is a shining example of how hard work pays off when a team is committed to being the best in its class: the Oxford School District is the No. 1 public school district in Mississippi based on 2015-2016 accountability scores released by the Mississippi Department of Education.
 Click here to read more about our accountability results.

 For two years in a row, the district earned academic success as an all “A” school district, making it one of the top academic performing public school districts in the state.
 Oxford School District teachers, students and staff are the driving force behind the district’s vision, First in Class — The Oxford Way.

 Oxford students experience a full-range of college- and career-ready experiences confidently knowing the 21st-century world is theirs.
 The district has eight schools that serve over 4,250 students from prekindergarten through 12th grade.
 Students are driven to achieve excellence and inspires success in the arts, athletics and academics.
 In schools, students participate in active, hands-on learning from planting gardens to competing in robotics competitions.

 To harness students’ passion for particular topics, the Oxford School District offers a variety of specialized learning programs in K-12.
 As a One to One Digital Learning district, 7th-12th graders use laptops as academic tools to learn anywhere, anytime.
 In addition to the regular classroom work, the district also offers after-school tutoring for students; each school has an instructional interventionist and special courses in literacy and math to assist students along with a teacher support team.
 Oxford teachers and staff work collectively for one common goal: to give students the confidence and skills they need to succeed.
 Currently, the district has 50 National Board Certified Teachers.